Originally published: 31.MAY.2018

 - Pull out while holding the condom in place

 - Carefully remove the used condom and dispose of it in the trash

 Condoms start to lose strength and flexibility after their expiry date making them more likely to break during sex.

 Is it better to use an expired condom than no condom at all?
-Yes.
-There is still a good chance that it won’t break.
-How and where a condom is stored makes a difference to its effectiveness.
+Technically, yes.
+There is still a chance that it won’t break.
+How and where a condom is stored makes a difference in its effectiveness.
 An expired condom that was kept in a cool, dark bedroom drawer is less likely to break than an expired condom that was kept in the bathroom closet close to a steam pipe.